Chaitanya-79ai/AI-powered-RUL-prediction-for-port-infrastructure/README.md

 # 🚢 AI-Powered RUL Prediction for Port Infrastructure
 > Predicting Remaining Useful Life (RUL) using CMAPSS sensor data, LSTM networks, and a FastAPI-powered inference system.
 >
-> ## 📘 Overview
+> ## 📘 Abstract

-Modern ports rely heavily on complex machinery like cranes, RTGs, and other heavy equipment that must operate with minimal downtime.
-Unexpected breakdowns not only delay operations but also incur significant maintenance costs.
-This project presents an AI-powered predictive maintenance system that forecasts equipment failure in advance by predicting the Remaining Useful Life (RUL) of machines using sensor data.
+Port equipment like cranes and heavy machinery undergo gradual wear and can fail unexpectedly if not monitored properly.
+This project builds a predictive maintenance system that estimates the Remaining Useful Life (RUL) of such machinery using time-series sensor data.

+We use the NASA CMAPSS FD001 dataset, which simulates sensor readings from aircraft engines operating under a single consistent condition and fault mode.
+The system learns degradation trends using both traditional machine learning (Random Forest) and deep learning models (LSTM).
+The model outputs RUL estimates based on historical sensor behavior.

-Leveraging the NASA CMAPSS FD001 dataset — a widely used benchmark for time-series degradation modeling — this system processes multivariate sensor data, learns degradation patterns through Long Short-Term Memory (LSTM) networks, and serves real-time RUL predictions through a FastAPI-based REST API.
-The entire pipeline is experiment-tracked via MLflow and containerized using Docker for easy deployment in cloud or edge environments.
+The workflow includes preprocessing the time-series data, training models, tracking experiments using MLflow, and exposing the final model via a FastAPI-based REST API.
+The entire solution is containerized using Docker, making it ready for cloud or local deployment.

-This project showcases how machine learning and modern MLOps tools can be integrated into a robust solution to reduce maintenance costs, improve asset longevity, and ensure smoother operations in high-throughput port environments.
+This project is a proof of concept for how predictive maintenance can be implemented using real-world-like sensor data, with a focus on reliable model tracking, clean API deployment, and modular design — potentially applicable to port equipment where similar degradation patterns occur.